-15. In Section 31 35 26.13, Part 3.6 of the Contract Documents and Technical Specifications states other verification test methods may be used if approved in advance by the engineer and/or the owner.
+2. The response to NOD included revisions to Section 31 35 26.13, Part 3.6 of the Contract Documents and Technical Specifications.
+However, the revisions included state that other verification test methods may be used if approved in advance by the engineer and/or owner and operator.
+In accordance with OAC 252:515-11-37(c)2(c), the use of other verification test methods must be approved in advance by DEQ.

-Please revise Section 31 35 26.13, Part 3.6 of the Contract Documents and Technical Specifications included in the Application to clarify that other verification test methods may be used if approved in advance by the DEQ in accordance with OAC 252:515-1 1- 37(c)(2)(c).
+Please revise Section 31 35 26.13, Part 3.6 of the Contract Documents and Technical Specifications, to clarify that the use of other verification test methods must be approved in advance by DEQ.

-See revised Section 31 35 26.13, Part 3.6.
+Please see revised Section 31 35 26.13, Part 3.6.